CarlosMaincrah/CarlosMaincrah/README.md

 ### Hey, I'm Carlos Eduardo 👋

 ## I'm a Student from Mexico!
-- 🔭 I’m currently working with some of my friends to bring some of our ideas to life!
+- 🔭 I’m currently working with some of my friends to bring some of our coding ideas to life!
 - 🌱 I’m currently studying a Software Engineering degree and I will graduate in 2023
-- 🥅 2020 Goals: Currently learning the basics about Docker, Kubernetes and building containerized apps
+- 🥅 2020 Goals: Currently practicing and building containerized apps
 - ⚡ Always willing to learn something new
 - 📕 1+ year of experience with Python - Solid foundation in C and Networking - Interested and has basic knowledge in Machine Learning
 ### Connect with me: